rerun1/madLibs/README.md

 ## Description
-Form to schedule a hike.
+Form to create a story and show it

 <br>